VioMrqs/VioMrqs/README.md

 I bumped into web development some years ago and loved it.
 I attended The Hacking Project fullstack engineer bootcamp from Septembre 2021 to April 2022 and learning Ruby (Rails) & JS (React, Next).

+Now...
-I am now working on personal projects and looking for a first position as a fullstack developer.
+- **Looking for a first position as a fullstack developer in Lyon or remote friendly**
+- Working on personal projects like [Youlearnfrench](https://youlearnfrench.fr/)
+- Learning Node JS && Digging React JS (again)
+- Training daily on Codewars (JS mostly)

+## More about me

 Personally commited to sustainability or social issues, with 5 years of experience in startups, I have hold the position of CSM leader at Vendredi, the french platform for solidarity involvement of citizens.

+Connect with me on [Linkedin](https://www.linkedin.com/in/violettemrqs/)

 ## 🤓 Technologies I've been learning